Our School App Stay connected on the go...

 •Highlights subject specific and technical vocabulary which will enhance pupil understanding of the World.

-•Supports staff to challenge pupils in all foundations subjects and science (through clear outcomes/descriptors)
+•Supports staff to provide suitably progressive challenge and lesson sequencing for pupils in all foundations subjects and science (through clear outcomes/descriptors)

 (The Connected Enquiry Framework is mapped against the National Curriculum in England Document (NC) requirements at KS1 & KS2 and aligned to Early Learning Goals/Early Learning Outcomes)